 Dealer holdings of corporate bonds that mature in more than a year have dropped to $44.8 billion from as high as $235 billion in October 2007, according to data from the Federal Reserve Bank of New York.

-Bank of America (BAC) and Morgan Stanley (MS) are among the five biggest shareholders of both BlackRock and State Street’s ETFs, accounting for $1.7 billion of the securities in both funds, Bloomberg data show.
+Bank of America (BAC:US) and Morgan Stanley (MS:US) are among the five biggest shareholders of both BlackRock and State Street’s ETFs, accounting for $1.7 billion of the securities in both funds, Bloomberg data show.
 The banks are two of the 21 primary dealers that trade directly with the Fed.

 “ETFs have increasingly become a more viable way to express credit views,” said Eric Gross, a credit strategist at Barclays Plc in New York.
 “We’ve seen corporate bond liquidity go down across both investment grade and high yield.”